colbyj/bride-of-frankensystem/docs/building/data_quality.rst

 - **Required questions** (``"required": true``) prevent a participant from advancing past a question they have left blank.
 See :doc:`adding_survey_questions`.
 - **Force-watch media** (``"force_watch": true`` on a ``video`` or ``audio`` question) keeps the Continue button disabled until a video clip has been played.
 See :doc:`/reference/question_types`.
+- **Disabling paste** stops participants from pasting (or dragging) text into a field, so free-text answers have to be typed.
+Set ``DISABLE_PASTE = true`` in your config to apply this to every text input across the study, or set ``"disable_paste": true`` on an individual text question to apply it to just that question.
+When interaction logging is on, blocked paste and drop attempts are still recorded.

 Reviewing and excluding participants
 ------------------------------------